BlockDevsUnited/l-earn/README.md

 Welcome to BDU L-EARN!
 We are a Learn and Earn community started by [Block Devs United](https://bdu.dev), where you can **learn and earn crypto** at the same time!

 ## Join the community
-Join our community by clicking on these links
+Here are the links to our community channels
 * [Discord](https://discord.gg/k2psXymRk3)
 * [Spanish Telegram Channel ](t.me/learn_and_earn_crypto)
 * [English Telegram Channel ](t.me/bdu_learn)